The above picture is of my daughter Alexia and I…

 - I attended college at what was then called Mankato State University way back when I went to College.
 Now Mankato State University is called Minnesota State University and is in Mankato, MN.
 Woo Hoo!
 It sounds like my Alma Mater has moved up to the big leagues in the world of colleges and Universities.

 - I went into the field of Special Education because I have always wanted to help people my entire life.
 In the past I have also worked with physically and cognitively disabled individuals of all ages in many other ways besides teaching.
-I still continue to work in this field in a different way by working very part-time in the home health care field.
+I have also worked as an home health care worker.
 God blessed me with a great big caring compassionate heart.
 It is and has always been my passion to help people.
 That is who I am.

 Additionally, I have always wanted to have children.
-I am so blessed to have three of the most amazing, fabulous and beautiful children in the world.
+I am very blessed to have three of the most amazing, fabulous and beautiful children in the world.
 They are and will always be my greatest blessings and treasures in my life.
-They have saved my life many times.
+They have saved my life many times and continue to save my life every day.
 I wouldn’t be alive today if it wasn’t for my children.
 I strived my entire life to always be the best mom I could be, raising my children with love radiating and pouring out from soul at all times.
 I am so proud of all three of my children for everything they have done, continue to do and who they are.
-My oldest daughter is 24 and is married (so actually I have another son I love as my own as well), my son is 22 and my youngest daughter is 16 and still lives at home with me.
-I am a single mom, but I have enjoyed that most of the time because I get to raise and love my children just the way I want to.
+My oldest daughter, Kylie, is 25 and is married, so I have a son-in-law named Dennis that I love very much.
+My son is 23 and just got married, so I also have a new and beautiful daughter-in-law, Brooke, I love very much as well.
+My youngest daughter, Alexia, is 17 and still lives at home with me.
+She is a senior in High School this year.
+I am a single mom, but I have enjoyed that most of the time because I get to raise and love my children just the way I wanted to.

 - My first teaching position was in La Crescent, MN (which is next to La Crosse, WI) teaching severely to profoundly cognitively and physically disabled students.
 I told myself I would only stay in this area for three years, gaining my experience and I would then move back to the Minneapolis area and get a teaching job there.
 However a few years later, I started having children and have been stuck in this small town ever since, for over 27 years.

-- I taught over ten years teaching mostly in La Crescent and La Crosse.
+- I taught over ten years teaching mostly in La Crescent, MN and La Crosse, WI.
 I loved teaching and used to say I got paid to give love because essentially that was what I did.
 I loved teaching and my students.

 - I loved being a teacher and everything about teaching, being able to help others and being able to use my creativity in many ways.
 It was who I was.
 I was and am a mother first and foremost and I was also a Special Education Teacher, as well.
 I was proud of being a good mom and a good teacher.
 Everyone in my family also loved the fact that I was a teacher.
 They could tell everyone that I was a teacher and my mom, especially, was always very concerned of outward appearances and what others thought of her.